What We Do

 - A new foundation for the Secret Service Command Post at the LBJ Ranch.

-- Dark-Sky-friendly lighting for the Visitors’ Parking Lot in Johnson City.
+- Securing Pedernales Electric Cooperative funding for Dark-Sky-friendly lighting at the Visitors’ Parking Lot in Johnson City.

 - Funding for the Texas White House film shown at the Hangar Visitors’ Center at the LBJ Ranch.

 Returned one of President Johnson's JetStar aircraft to the park.